omgirkar/SmartNoteZ/README.md

 # SmartNoteZ

 SmartNoteZ is a calm, aesthetic portfolio project for students.
-Students can sign up, upload notes, extract text from `.pdf`, `.txt`, and `.md` files, generate timed tests with the Gemini API, attempt the test, and view score + accuracy.
+Students can sign up, upload notes, extract text from `.pdf`, `.txt`, and `.md` files, generate timed tests with the Gemini/Groq/other API, attempt the test, and view score + accuracy.

 ## Tech stack